cardano-foundation/CIPs/CIP--HeptaSean-DomainValidation/README.md

 be overwritten by newer minting transactions – even without sending the token to the target address(es).

-If however, `Domain` tokens with different policy IDs are found at an address, the union of the metadata found for all of them, must be taken into account.
+If, however, `Domain` tokens with different policy IDs are found at an address, the metadata found for all of them, must be taken into account.

+The domain tokens are only used as containers for or pointers to data – the domain names – in this CIP.
+They do not convey ownership of the domain and anyone can mint a token claiming a connection to any domain.
+It is the purpose of the validation in later sections to ensure the truth of these claims.

+This also means that it doesn't necessarily make sense to use time-locked or even Plutus policies for them.
+A policy with only constraints on the public key hash(es) is probably enough, but this CIP does not prohibit more complicated policies.

 ### Domain Token Metadata
 The `transaction_metadatum_label` for the DNS domains recorded in the